The strongest signal in Huawei's latest solar push is not market share. It is role expansion.

 Why This Is A More Important Signal Than Another Product Launch

-The global solar market already knows China dominates scale. china-solar-dominance lays that out clearly: Chinese firms rule modules, cells, wafers, and a large share of the inverter business.
+The global solar market already knows China dominates scale.
+China Solar Dominance: Supply Chain Power, Profit Crisis lays that out clearly: Chinese firms rule modules, cells, wafers, and a large share of the inverter business.
 Huawei does not need another event to prove it belongs in the supply chain.

 What it does need is a higher-value role.